-Yes, huskies can learn swimming but it is important to note that they should only be taught by a professional dog trainer or veterinarian.
+Yes, huskies can learn to swim, but it is important to note that a professional dog trainer or veterinarian should only teach them.

 While most huskies can’t naturally swim, that doesn’t mean they can’t learn.
 With patience and proper training, your husky can learn to enjoy swimming.

-It is also important to start with short sessions and gradually increase the length of time as your husky gets more comfortable with the water.
-You might begin by letting them play near the water’s edge or by taking them for short walks along the beach.
+It is also important to start with short sessions and gradually increase the time as your husky gets more comfortable with the water.
+You might begin by letting them play near the water’s edge or taking them for short walks along the beach.

-Once they’re comfortable with that, you can progress to having them paddle their legs in the shallows.
+Once they’re comfortable with that, you can have them paddle their legs in the shallows.
 Eventually, with enough practice, they should be able to swim confidently.

 Just be sure never to force them into the water if they’re reluctant—this will only make them more scared.

-However, with patience and proper training, your furry friend can enjoy taking a dip in the pool or playing at the beach.
-Just remember, start slowly, and never force them into the water if they seem nervous or scared.
-With a little patience and effort, your husky will be swimming in no time!
+However, your furry friend can enjoy taking a dip in the pool or playing at the beach with patience and proper training.
+Remember, start slowly, and never force them into the water if they seem nervous or scared.
+With a little patience and effort, your husky will swim in no time!